 2 Center of Mechanisms of Evolution, School of Life Sciences, Arizona State University, Tempe, AZ

+Overall comments from lab meeting:

+People seemed to understand what each figure was saying and the essence of each figure.

+Some people didn’t seem to understand the punchline of the paper (seems like a lot of it is because people didn’t buy or understand the introduction and so didn’t have any “ahah” moment.

+Seems like we need to set up the intro so that this local modularity and global pleiotropy things brings things home.

+Chris summarized main points as:

+Simple model predicts behavior in subtle

+Works with a finite and small number which is noteworty

+Pleiotropy emerges when considering particular phenotypes that matter to particular environments.

 INTRODUCTION

 Organisms are very complex and well-integrated machines.

+Jose and katherine don’t like machines

 This complexity and integration imply that it should be difficult to modify any one part of the organism without changing some or maybe even all other parts as well.
 This notion of “universal pleiotropy”, whereby all mutations affect all traits, with stronger direct effects on some and weaker indirect effects on others, has been proposed by XXX.
 This notion recently gained additional empirical traction through the analysis of human GWAS data which revealed that practically all polymorphic sites in the human genome can be associated with some effects on most of the studied complex phenotypes (Boyle et al., 2017).
 In this way, the mapping between standing genetic variation and phenotype is not merely polygenic but rather “omnigenic” and indeed universally pleiotropic.

+Strawman of cost of complexity??

+Universal pleiotropy vs modularity.. define this more carefully.. and more clearly define the two…

 The notion of universal pleiotropy is difficult to reconcile with abundant evidence of rapid adaptation by single large-effect mutations that have been observed in multiple systems.
 Such large fitness jumps in the context of universal pleiotropy should be unlikely given how hard it is in principle to optimize a very large number of phenotypes simultaneously.
 This problem is known as the “cost of complexity” (Orr 2000) and was first recognized by R.A.
 Fisher in the context of his geometric model of phenotypic evolution.
 In this model the probability of mutation being adaptive declines as a square root of the number of independent phenotypic dimensions (orthogonal traits) and is one of the reasons that Fisher believed that only very small effect mutations should be able to contribute to adaptation (REFS).

+Large effect mutations?
+Is this important?